Fréchet distance: Formal definition

 where $d$ is the distance function of $S$.

 Informally, we can think of the parameter $t$ as "time".
 Then, $A(\alpha(t))$ is the position of the dog and $B(\beta(t))$ is the position of the dog's owner at time $t$ (or vice versa).
 The length of the leash between them at time $t$ is the distance between $A(\alpha(t))$ and $B(\beta(t))$.
 Taking the infimum over all possible reparametrizations of $[0,1]$ corresponds to choosing the walk along the given paths where the maximum leash length is minimized.
 The restriction that $\alpha$ and $\beta$ be non-decreasing means that neither the dog nor its owner can backtrack.

 The Fréchet metric takes into account the flow of the two curves because the pairs of points whose distance contributes to the Fréchet distance sweep continuously along their respective curves.
 This makes the Fréchet distance a better measure of similarity for curves than alternatives, such as the Hausdorff distance, for arbitrary point sets.
 It is possible for two curves to have small Hausdorff distance but large Fréchet distance.

 The Fréchet distance and its variants find application in several problems, from morphing and handwriting recognition to protein structure alignment.
 Alt and Godau were the first to describe a polynomial-time algorithm to compute the Fréchet distance between two polygonal curves in Euclidean space, based on the principle of parametric search.
 The running time of their algorithm is $O(mn \cdot \log(mn))$ for two polygonal curves with m and n segments.

 The free-space diagram

 An important tool for calculating the Fréchet distance of two curves is the free-space diagram, which was introduced by Alt and Godau.

-The free-space diagram between two curves for a given distance threshold ε is a two-dimensional region in the parameter space that consist of all point pairs on the two curves at distance at most ε:
+The free-space diagram between two curves for a given distance threshold ε is a two-dimensional region in the parameter space that consists of all point pairs on the two curves at distance at most ε:

 The Fréchet distance $F(A,B)$ is at most ε if and only if the free-space diagram $D_\varepsilon(A,B)$ contains a path from the lower left corner to the upper right corner, which is monotone both in the horizontal and in the vertical direction.